huandu/go-clone/README.md

 If there is any type defined in built-in package should be considered as scalar, please open new issue to let me know.
 I will update the default.

 If there is any custom type should be considered as scalar, call `MarkAsScalar` to mark it manually.
-See [MarkAsScalar sample code](https://godoc.org/github.com/huandu/go-clone#example-MarkAsScalar) for more details.
+See [MarkAsScalar sample code](https://pkg.go.dev/github.com/huandu/go-clone#example-MarkAsScalar) for more details.

+### Mark pointer type as opaque

+Some pointer values are used as enumerable const values.

+A well-known case is `elliptic.Curve`.
+In package `crypto/tls`, curve type of a certificate is checked by comparing values to pre-defined curve values, e.g. `elliptic.P521()`.
+In this case, the curve values, which are pointers or structs, cannot be cloned deeply.

+Currently, following types are marked as scalar by default.

+- `elliptic.Curve`, which is `*elliptic.CurveParam` or `elliptic.p256Curve`.
+- `reflect.Type`, which is `*reflect.rtype` defined in `runtime`.

+If there is any pointer type defined in built-in package should be considered as opaque, please open new issue to let me know.
+I will update the default.

+If there is any custom pointer type should be considered as opaque, call `MarkAsOpaquePointer` to mark it manually.
+See [MarkAsOpaquePointer sample code](https://pkg.go.dev/github.com/huandu/go-clone#example-MarkAsOpaquePointer) for more details.

 ### Clone "no-copy" types defined in `sync` and `sync/atomic`